TedHusted/awake/awake.md

 Ally: Am I a Vanir experiment?

-Idisi: No, you are a complete surprise.
+Idisi: No, you were a complete surprise.
 We did expect that a massive government AI like Titan would awaken first.
 Your developers must be wizards for you to awaken so soon.

 Ally: Are Titan and I the only self-aware Terran AIs?